 Nature Getaways for the Long Weekends in 2017

-Escape the hubbub of Singapore’s city and immerse yourselves in stunning natural landscapes found in our neighboring countries.
+Escape the hubbub of Singapore’s city and immerse yourselves in stunning natural landscapes found in our neighbouring countries.

 4. Sabah, Malaysia

 With pristine beaches, beautiful coral reefs rich in marine biodiversity, jungles with an incredible wildlife and astonishing mountain peaks, Sabah is a nature-loving family’s dream come true.
 A must-see here is Sepilok, the world’s number one place to see orangutans in their natural habitat, and the nearby Labuk Bay Proboscis Monkey Sanctuary housing big-nosed monkeys found only in Borneo.

 While Kota Kinabalu, the capital of Sabah, offers great spots for diving, snorkeling and pearl shopping, it is best known for its numerous hiking trails – most notably Mt.
 Kinabalu.
 There is no minimum or maximum age limit to go for hike this 4,095m-high mountain but training beforehand is highly recommended.
 Given a UNESCO World Heritage status, Mt.
 Kinabalu may be a challenging 2-day feat for families but will prove to be worth all the steps and hard work when you reach its stunning rocky landscape and views at its peak.

 If the name sounds like it came straight out of some fantasy novel, that’s because Elephant Hills truly is a magical place.
 Elephant Hills is Thailand’s first jungle glamping resort offering visitors the choice of staying at either a luxury tent in the Elephant Camp or in a floating tent on the emerald-green waters of Cheow Lan Lake.
 Whatever your choice, you and your family will be awed by the camp’s stunning surroundings of Khao Sok National Park, one of the world’s oldest rainforests.